circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 - checkout
 ```

-Currently, we don't check out submodules.
-If your project requires that, add the appropriate commands.
+**Note:** CircleCI does not check out submodules.
+If your project requires submodules, add `run` steps with appropriate commands as shown in the following example:

 ```
 - checkout: